Kakistocracy: History

 American poet James Russell Lowell used the term in 1876, in a letter to Joel Benton, writing, "What fills me with doubt and dismay is the degradation of the moral tone.
 Is it or is it not a result of Democracy?
 Is ours a 'government of the people by the people for the people,' or a Kakistocracy rather, for the benefit of knaves at the cost of fools?"

 Usage

-In the 20th and 21st centuries, the term has been used to describe: